catscarlet/makeiso-kuroko/README.md

 For something relates to the ISO, you can install a new CentOS7 by yourself, and run generatefilelist.sh to generate new rpm filelist, and upgrade kickstart.cfg and comps.xml by yourself.
 (Or just edit it in the Payload install.sh.
 It's fine)

 This project includes a comps.xml `d918936f5019be3fb66e9981a28cb2a41477a2963d741d454f79377a22214f43-c7-x86_64-comps.xml`, as same as CentOS-7-x86_64-Everything-1611.
 You should build your own comps.xml and kickstart.cfg for your project.

+This project is just for helping developers who don't familiar how to buid a CentOS ISO.
+You should write Kickstart-file (payload-develop.cfg) for your own project purpose.

 ## Other things